andrewbruening/Top-Global-Video-Game-Sales/README.md

 3. Once the original data was cleaned, it was then merged via a right join from 'games' to 'steam.'
 The new 'biggames' dataframe was passed through a .melt function to restructure it  for use in Tableau.
 4. The dashboard's background/style was designed in Figma then built in Tableau.

+**Update: This was an early project.
+The logic used in my notebook is a tad obsolete.
+- I'm primarily referring to the join of the two datasets.
+- The overlap between the two is negligible, and efforts to clean/join were ultimately not very fruitful.
+- Had I approached this project with the skill set I have now, I would not have gone through the trouble of cleaning both datasets, and only used one.

+Still, this was a fun and educational project!

 ## Dashboard Highlights